ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 ## Before you begin
 {: #custom-managed-vol-prereqs-file}

-To create file shares with customer-managed encryption, you must first provision a key management service (KMS), and create or import your customer root key (CRK).
+To create file shares with customer-managed encryption, you must have your own customer root key.
+You can provision a key management service (KMS), and create or import your customer root key (CRK).
 You can choose between [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-getting-started-tutorial) and [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started).

-You must also [create a service-to-service authorization](/docs/vpc?topic=vpc-file-s2s-auth) between {{site.data.keyword.filestorage_vpc_short}} and the KMS instance that you created.
+Then, [create a service-to-service authorization](/docs/vpc?topic=vpc-file-s2s-aut) between {{site.data.keyword.filestorage_vpc_short}} and the KMS instance that you created.

+It's also possible to use a customer root key from another account.
+In {{site.data.keyword.cloud_notm}}, the KMS can be either located in the same or in another account as the service that is using an encryption key.
+This deployment pattern allows enterprises to centrally manage encryption keys for all corporate accounts.
+For more information, see [Encryption key management](/docs/solution-tutorials?topic=solution-tutorials-resource-sharing#resource-sharing-security-kms).

+Configure all required [service-to-service authorizations](/docs/vpc?topic=vpc-file-s2s-auth&interface=ui#file-s2s-auth-encryption-ui){: ui}[service-to-service authorizations](/docs/vpc?topic=vpc-file-s2s-auth&interface=cli#file-s2s-auth-encryption-cli){: cli}[service-to-service authorizations](/docs/vpc?topic=vpc-file-s2s-auth&interface=api#file-s2s-auth-encryption-api){: api}[service-to-service authorizations](/docs/vpc?topic=vpc-file-s2s-auth&interface=terraform#file-s2s-auth-encryption-terraform){: terraform} between File Storage for VPC (source service) and the KMS instance (target service) that holds the customer root key.
+If you're provisioning volumes with a CRK of another account, contact that account's administrator to set up the authorization and for the CRN of the root key that is being shared.
+{: requirement}

 ## Creating file shares with customer-managed encryption in the UI
 {: #fs-byok-encryption-ui}